biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Poseidon
     - Workers:
-       - Alexios, 40, a tall and imposing human priest with a love of the sea and a talent for navigation.
+       - Steff Gates, 40, a tall and imposing human priest with a love of the sea and a talent for navigation.
-       - Thetis, 30, a serene and graceful elf acolyte with a love of sea creatures and a talent for singing.
+       - Aubrey Greenvine, 30, a serene and graceful elf acolyte with a love of sea creatures and a talent for singing.
-       - Drog, 55, a jolly and stout dwarf fisherman with a love of fishing and a talent for cooking.
+       - Jordan Nicholson, 55, a jolly and stout human fisherman with a love of fishing and a talent for cooking.

 #### Duluth (85) North East outside of town (Elf)
 - Inn